Primerica Canada Reviews

 Primerica Doesn't Like High Risk Applicants

-If you have any preexisting health condition and are concerned about your insurability, Primerica should not be your first choice as a carrier.
+If you have any preexisting health conditions and are concerned about your insurability, Primerica should not be your first choice as a carrier.

 If you've read my high risk life insurance article, you'll know you're healthier than you think.
 It may be possible to find affordable coverage even if you are worried.
 Unfortunately, NOT with Primerica!